influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/cronWorkflowStatus.md

 withActive(active)
 ```

-Active is a list of active workflows stemming from this CronWorkflow
+"Active is a list of active workflows stemming from this CronWorkflow"

 ### fn withActiveMixin